anoma/nspec/docs/tutorial/engines/index.juvix.md

 #### Action

-The action describes the changes to the environment, new messages to be sent, spawning requests, and updates to the list of timers.
+The action of a guard is a function that computes changes to the environment, new messages to be sent, spawning requests, and updates to the list of timers.